 This compact version developed by Chinese manufacturer Inhaos is available with or without USB / UART cable.
 Here is the pin spotting

 Prototyping support from the manufacturer Inhaos

 Inhaos also offers an EX-2560LT reference development platform on which the Arduino Mega 2560 Mini is stacked.
 It incorporates a 5V power supply and a perforated plate for tuning circuits.
 It’s a little less convenient than a breadboard to start.
 The usable area for the circuit is 100x200mm.
 The perforated plate is double sided.
 A selector is used to select the supply voltage between 5V and 3.3V.
-The card can be powered using a DCIN connector with a voltage ranging from 9 to 24V.
+The board can be powered using a DCIN connector with a voltage ranging from 9 to 24V.